|Nutrition Facts (per serving)|

 Heat oven to 400 F. Butter an 8-inch-square baking pan.
 In a medium bowl, combine flour, baking powder, sugar, salt, and 1/2 teaspoon cinnamon.

 In a separate bowl, mix egg, milk and melted butter until well combined.
 Pour into dry ingredients and mix well.
 Add the pears and gently fold them in without overmixing.
 Pour into prepared pan.
 Reserve.

 In a small bowl, mix sugar and flour and cut in butter with your fingers until crumbs form.
 Sprinkle over top of batter in pan.

 Bake 30 to 35 minutes until golden and dry on top.
 Cool in pan and cut into 8 squares.
-This cake keeps for up to 4 days, covered at room temperature.
+This cake keeps for up to four days, covered at room temperature.